 If your own area is too expensive, then look further afield.
-Key to a great buy-to-let is having it somewhere where people want to live.
+The key to a great buy-to-let is having it somewhere where people want to live.
 A city/town centre location, close to transport links or handy for shops – all these will help drive tenants to your door.
 You might have to weigh up negative aspects against the initial price but remember that a takeaway restaurant next door will limit your rental even though the property might seem to be a bargain.
-However, it’s worth considering a cheaper road near to a popular area as the rent will be the similar.
+However, it’s worth considering a cheaper road near a popular area as the rent will be similar.

 Top Tip: look out for commuter hot spots (near good transport links: bus routes or tub stations) along with high-end stores.

 Even if it is not going to add to your rental income, it’s often worth making improvements such as those mentioned above.
 They will add value when you come to sell, and it makes the house easier to let.
 Other improvements to consider include a new bathroom or kitchen and creating extra bedrooms.
 Spend money on making it as maintenance-free as possible which will save money in the long run.